simonmika/egmontmika.com/content/blog/planning-to-start-a-church.md

 That’s a church.

-It may seem easier, faster and more remarkable to rent an auditorium, hire a worship team and make enough noise to attract a crowd.
-Then call it a church.
+It may seem easier, faster and more remarkable to rent an auditorium, hire a worship team and make enough noise to attract a crowd, then call it a church.
 The question is, What would Jesus call it?

+How would he do it?